Plantation View Hale

 No analysis available

-I looked for monthly parking charges, parking rental fees, or any additional parking cost.
-The remarks discuss assigned stalls and guest parking, but no parking fee is stated anywhere.
-The only extra fee mentioned is for air conditioning.
+I searched for monthly parking fees, parking charges, and additional parking costs.
+The remarks discuss assigned and guest parking but identify no fee for parking.

 Guest parking is available in parts of the project: 7/20 MLS entries list GUEST and multiple unit remarks mention '3 guest stalls' or 'visitor/guest parking' and 'visitors parking stalls and street parking are plentiful'.
 Evidence is consistent though not universal, so confidence is high but slightly lower than for building parking/assigned stalls.